JEsperancinhaOrg/consolerizer-root/README.md

 This project offers way to seamlessly add coloured log messages in academic, study or research projects.
 This is not a production ready module and shouldn't be used in a production setting.
 It is designed also for use in tutorials, classes, teaching and knowledge sharing.

+## Release notes for future version 1.1.0 and before

+1. Rainbow Flag on HTML and Console
+2. Twitter link creation
+3. Console output in different colors
+4. Unicorn line
+5. Title line

 ## Maven

 Consolerizer for Java 11 and above: